 Buxton Opera House is one of Britain's leading receiving theatres, presenting around 450 performances each year including dance, comedy, children's shows, drama, musical concerts, pantomime and opera as well as a lively Fringe Theatre and Community and Education Programme.
 The theatre is also home to the nationally renowned Buxton Festival.
 Lovingly restored to its former glory in 2001, Buxton Opera House is an exquisitely beautiful Edwardian theatre and one of the country's finest examples of Frank Matcham theatre design.

-Click here for further information on Buxton Opera House
+Further information on Buxton Opera House.

 5. The Goyt Valley